Carbon paper and carbon copies (hurrah for photocopiers and computers)

 The early 70s oil crisis, with its power cuts and oil lamps

 Lack of public money, which meant not much got built.
-Optimistic 60s council estates were left to rot, and Victorian public buildings were still covered in Victorian grime.
+Optimistic 60s council estates were left to rot, and Victorian public buildings were still covered in traditional Victorian grime.

 People saying the following:

 Women can’t work together.
-(Popular in the 70s when more women began to work outside the home, join the professions, become visible in offices, climb the hierarchy – not heard much during WWII when women operated anti-aircraft batteries without any fuss.)
+(Popular in the 70s when more women began to work outside the home, join the professions, become visible in offices, climb the hierarchy – not heard much during WWII when women operated anti-aircraft batteries together without any fuss.)

 We don't have to pay women as much as men doing the same job because they only work for pin money.